awwaiid/thelackthereof/Comments_on_TLT_-_2006.10.21_-_Tempe_Alien_Landing_Base_Construction.md

 The center for the arts is a really unusual sight.
 I, like you, am surprised I hadn't heard of it or seen drawings of it beforehand.

 I also notice a couple of giant cranes I didn't see earlier about halfway between University and Rio Salado.
-Downtown Tempe sure is growing quickly.

 -- [http://www.benatkin.com/ Ben] 2006-10-22 00:33 UTC